GyGaByyyTe/next.level.food/__tests__/README.md

 4. Use descriptive test names that explain what is being tested
 5. When testing components with timers or animations, use Jest's timer mocks
 6. For components that render multiple similar elements, use specific selectors or test IDs
-7. Use relative import paths in tests instead of alias paths (e.g., '../Component' instead of '@/components/Component')
+7. Use relative import paths in tests instead of alias paths when possible